DillLabs/launch-dill-node/README.md

 ```

 - Exit the validator(s)

-Exit will return the tokens deposited and rewards to your withdrawal address.
-Run the script and choose which validator(s) to exit.
+Use the Exit script to signal your intentions to permanently stop your duties as a validator.
 ```bash
 ./exit_validator.sh
 ```